m-thorsen/vscode-material-mt/README.md

 ## Material Basic

-Inspired by, and using token colors from [Material Theme](https://github.com/equinusocio/material-theme), with a few additions and tweaks.
+Inspired by and derived from [Material Theme](https://github.com/equinusocio/material-theme), with a few additions and personal tweaks.

+This theme pack was originally created for personal use (mainly Laravel/Vue-focused), but suggestions/improvements are welcome.

 #### Implemented variants
-* Teal - Resembling the original theme
+* Teal - Based on the original theme
-* Cyan - Darker background and cyan highlights to better match the [Adapta GTK theme](https://github.com/adapta-project/adapta-gtk-theme)
+* Cyan - Slightly darker background, cyan highlights
 * Gray - Gray background, blue highlights

 #### Tweaks/additions
 * Html attributes in .vue and .blade.php files
 * Highlight current line number
 * Highlight current indent guide
-* JS/Php tokens more similar the Sublime theme
+* JS/PHP tokens more in line with the Sublime theme
 * Less noisy docblocks
 * And more...